ahmadawais/shades-of-purple-vscode/README.md

 ## Video Demo & Installation

 Watch the following video on YouTube to find out more about Shades of Purple theme.
 Learn how to install it and a little bit about it's features like markdown editing — which's quite pretty awesome with SOP.
+New video added.

 <h4 align="center">
   <a href="https://www.youtube.com/watch?v=wZ1nzNCD-iM" target="_blank"><img src="https://raw.githubusercontent.com/ahmadawais/shades-of-purple-vscode/master/images/3_sop_vdo.jpeg" />

-  📺 Watch The Video To Learn More → </a>
+  📺  Watch the Video to Learn More → </a>
 </h4>

 <br>